+The Food and Beverage Skill Set is a specific sequence of courses for individuals who desire the knowledge and skills that promote safe food-handling procedures, satisfy guests' demands for value and quality and use forward-thinking, cost-saving purchasing practices.
+A certificate and an associate of applied science degree in Hospitality and Tourism are available to students who wish to further enhance their technical and supervisory job skills and knowledge.
+Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
+CONTACT INFORMATION Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Academic Advisement and Career Development at (505) 224-4321.

-= Course available through Distance Learning (see page 47).
-HOSPITALITY AND TOURISM: Skill Sets Human Resources (Skill Set) The Human Resources Skill Set is a specific sequence of courses for individuals who desire the knowledge, skills and best practices associated with hiring, training, motivating and supervising employees.
+Human Resources (Skill Set) The Human Resources Skill Set is a specific sequence of courses for individuals who desire the knowledge, skills and best practices associated with hiring, training, motivating and supervising employees.
 Basic legal principles governing hospitality operations and the communication skills essential for effective leadership are covered.
 A certificate and an associate of applied science degree in Hospitality and Tourism are available to students who wish to further enhance their technical and supervisory job skills and abilities.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+CONTACT INFORMATION Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Academic Advisement and Career Development at (505) 224-4321.
 Marketing and Sales (Skill Set) The Marketing and Sales Skill Set is a specific sequence of courses for individuals who desire the knowledge and skills associated with effective hospitality marketing, advertising and promotions.
 Comparison of marketing and sales materials that benefit hospitality properties and increase their market share of the conventions and meetings is covered.
 A certificate and an associate of applied science degree in Hospitality and Tourism are available to students who wish to further enhance their technical and supervisory job skills and knowledge.
+Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
+CONTACT INFORMATION Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Academic Advisement and Career Development at (505) 224-4321.
+Rooms Division (Skill Set)